vert-x3/vertx-openshift-cartridge/README.md

-OpenShift Cartridge for Vert.x 3
+# OpenShift Cartridge for Vert.x 3

+**IMPORTANT:** OpenShift v2 being EOL, this project is retired.
+Please check OpenShift v3.

 This project provide a _cartridge_ for OpenShift to run Vert.x 3 applications.
 The _cartridge_ is based on a _fat jar_ approach, meaning that you provide a _fat jar_ embedding your application.